 Cleaning your sterilizer with a water and vinegar mixture is generally a safe route to go.
 Simply mix up a 1:1 ratio and let the liquid sit for at least 30 minutes in the sterilizer.

-Can glass bottles and plastic bottles be cleaned the same way?
+Can both glass and plastic bottles be cleaned the same way?

 Thankfully, yes.
 You won’t have to give either material any special treatment.